-Indian Army targets four terror launch pads in PoK after three are killed in Kupwara: Reports

-The Army used artillery guns in the operation.
-At least four Pakistan soldiers were reportedly killed and several others were injured.
+‘Three terror camps in PoK destroyed, six to 10 Pakistani soldiers killed,’ says Bipin Rawat

+Pakistan Armed Forces spokesperson Major General Asif Ghafoor dismissed the Indian Army chief’s claim, and criticised the Indian media.

-The Indian Army on Sunday attacked terrorist launch pads in Pakistan-occupied Kashmir after two soldiers and a civilian were killed in ceasefire violation in Jammu and Kashmir’s Kupwara district, The Hindu reported.
+Indian Army chief General Bipin Rawat on Sunday said three terrorist camps in Pakistan-occupied Kashmir were destroyed in retaliation after two soldiers and a civilian were killed in ceasefire violation in Jammu and Kashmir’s Kupwara district earlier in the day, ANI reported.
 Three civilians were injured in the firing in Ghundhishat village of Tangdhar district.

-Four terror launch pads in Neelam Valley – opposite the Tangdhar sector of Kupwara – were destroyed in the strikes, News18 reported, citing unidentified officials.
-The launch pads reportedly belonged to militant groups Lashkar-e-Taiba and the Jaish-e-Mohammed.
+The three terror launch pads in Neelam Valley – opposite the Tangdhar sector of Kupwara – reportedly belonged to militant groups Lashkar-e-Taiba and the Jaish-e-Mohammed.
 The Army used artillery guns for the operation.
-According to reports, four to five Pakistan soldiers were killed and several others were injured.

-“As a result, calibrated escalation of area weapons was undertaken by the Indian side in which terrorist launch pads, Pakistan Army posts giving incidental protection to these launch pads and certain gun positions were hit,” an Army spokesperson said.
-The spokesperson added that Indian forces caused heavy damage and casualty in Pakistan, according to PTI.
+Rawat said six to 10 Pakistani soldiers were killed in the attacks.
+“We had the coordinates of these camps,” he told ANI.
+“We have caused severe damage to terrorists infrastructure across [the LoC].”

+The Army chief said the military was getting repeated inputs about militants from across the border making infiltration attempts ever since Jammu and Kashmir’s special constitutional status was revoked.

 The Army said it retains “the right to respond at a time and place of its choosing” in case the Pakistan Army continues to assist infiltrators.